Sloppy 49ers beat Steelers 24-20 on late Garoppolo TD pass

 Steelers: TE Vance McDonald left the game in the first half with a shoulder injury.

-49ers: CB Ahkello Witherspoon left in the second half with a foot injury.
+49ers: CB Ahkello Witherspoon left in the second half with a foot injury that he doesn’t believe is serious.

 IMPRESSIVE DEBUT